-Highlights include; writing about her lock down experience for The Metro, her opinion on smoking for The Independent, interviewing musician Jorrel on using music as a catharsis after suffering from domestic abuse for Public Pressure and writing a personal reflection piece for Thought Catalog.
+Highlights include; writing a piece on alcoholism in lockdown for BBC News, writing about her lock down experience for The Metro, her opinion on smoking for The Independent, interviewing musician Jorrel on using music as a catharsis after suffering from domestic abuse for Public Pressure and writing a personal reflection piece for Thought Catalog.